MWGitHub/SometimesSurvey/README.md

     * Up to analytics service to listen to events of the survey service
 1. Client goes on to the next prompt or hides regardless of result for better usability

+Note: pagination, article server, and article switching is not yet implemented.

 #####Survey Endpoints

 Private endpoints require authentication.